ewobee/fonish/README.md

-# Fonške
+# Fonish
-Fonške is a phonetic based conlang using the fonish alphabet.
+Fonish is a phonetic based language using the fonish alphabet.
 Suggest words for me to add if you would like to see them.

 # Spelling
 The way you spell with this language is all phonetically.
 Try to sound out the words if you are having trouble.